kyma-project/kyma/docs/authorization-and-authentication/docs/012-cr-idppresets.md

 ## Usage in the UI

 **issuer** and **jwksUri** are some of the API CR specification fields.
 In most cases, these values are reused many times.
-IDPPresets usage is a solution to reuse them in a convinient way, which enables the user to choose a proper preset from the dropdown menu instead of entering them manually every time the user exposes a secured API.
+IDPPresets usage is a solution to reuse them in a convenient way.
+It allows you to choose a proper preset from the dropdown menu instead of entering them manually every time the user exposes a secured API.
 Apart from consuming the IDPPresets, you can also manage them in the Console UI.
 To create and delete IDPPresets, go to the **Administration** tab and then to **IDP Presets**.